History of Hanko

 • Artillery railyard, 305 mm artillery foundations in Tvärminne

-• The Soviet monument: 453 Soviet soldiers are buried close to the monument, 267 of them unidentiefied.
+• The Soviet monument: 453 Soviet soldiers are buried close to the monument, 267 of them unidentified.
 They were killed in action during the Continuation War.
 The monument is located along the road Täktomintie about 1,5 km from the beginning of the road.

 Further sights